melissabreynolds/personalsite/cv.md

 For a complete list of my publications, including public-facing scholarship, visit the [publications]({{ site.baseurl }}/publications) page.

 ### Book Manuscript
-_Reading Practice: The Pursuit of Natural Knowledge from Manuscript to Print_ (in preparation)
+_Reading Practice: The Pursuit of Natural Knowledge from Manuscript to Print_ (under advanced contract with the University of Chicago Press, now under review)

 ### Peer-Reviewed Articles
 “The ‘Sururgia’ of Nicholas Neesbett: Writing Medical Authority in Later Medieval England,” _Social History of Medicine_, 35, no. 1 (February 2022): 144–169.
 Access the article [here](https://academic.oup.com/shm/article/35/1/144/6414565?guestAccessKey=05a89a2c-e8fd-498b-824e-7ce8a7b98e88).